LivingWithHippos/unchained-android/README.md

 Real Debrid is a service to download files from hosting websites and the torrent network.
 Files are downloaded directly on their servers that you can then use for your downloads.
-They provide high speeds without premium accounts for a lot of services like Mega and RapidGator and can also stream media files directly.
-It offers a cheap premium service.
+They provide high speeds for a lot of services like Mega and RapidGator without needing all their premium accounts, and can also stream media files directly.
+**N.B.
+Real Debrid is a (cheap) paid service**

 ### Features :memo:

 You can take a look at the project [here](https://github.com/LivingWithHippos/unchained-android/projects/1) for general status.

+- [x] magnets/torrents support
+- [x] file hosting services support
+- [x] streaming support (needs a player that supports streaming like mpv or VLC)
+- [x] search websites for files with plugins
+- [x] containers support
 - [x] user info
-- [x] themes support
+- [x] themes
-- [x] hoster support
-- [x] containers support
-- [x] magnets support
-- [x] torrent support
-- [x] streaming support (needs a player that supports streaming like VLC)
-- [x] search magnet and torrents

 ### Screenshots :iphone: